184_notes:examples:week2_electric_field_negative_point

 Line 22: Line 29:

--We can plug in our charge ($-Q$) and the magnitude of the separation vector ($R$) to get:+We can plug in our charge ($-Q$) and the magnitude of the separation vector (magnitude $R$) to get:
+-We can plug in our charge (Q) and the magnitude of the separation vector (R) to get:+We can plug in our charge (Q) and the magnitude of the separation vector (magnitude R) to get:

--This leaves us to find the direction of $\hat{r}$.
-The first thing to do would be to draw in the separation vector, $\vec{r}_{-Q\rightarrow P}$.
-This vector points from the charge $-Q$ to Point $P$ since $P$ is where we want to find the electric field (our observation location).
+-This leaves us to find the direction of ˆr.
+The first thing to do would be to draw in the separation vector, rQP.
+This vector points from the charge Q to Point P since P is where we want to find the electric field (our observation location).
 We need to define a set of coordinate axes.
-We could pick the normal $x$- and $y$-axes, but this would make writing the $\vec{r}$ and $\hat{r}$ more difficult because there would be both $x$- and $y$-components to the separation vector (since it points in some diagonal direction).+This leaves us to find the unit vector $\hat{r}$.
-The first thing to do would be to draw in the separation vector, $\vec{r}_{-Q\rightarrow P}$.
-This vector points from the charge $-Q$ to Point $P$ since $P$ is where we want to find the electric field (our observation location).
+We could pick the normal x- and y-axes, but this would make writing the r and ˆr more difficult because there would be both x- and y-components to the separation vector (since it points in some diagonal direction).+This leaves us to find the unit vector ˆr.
+The first thing to do would be to draw in the separation vector, rQP.
+This vector points from the charge Q to Point P since P is where we want to find the electric field (our observation location).
 We need to define a set of coordinate axes.
-We could pick the normal $x$- and $y$-axes, but this would make writing the $\vec{r}$ and $\hat{r}$ more difficult because there would be both $x$- and $y$-components to the separation vector (since it points in some diagonal direction).
+We could pick the normal x- and y-axes, but this would make writing the r and ˆr more difficult because there would be both x- and y-components to the separation vector (since it points in some diagonal direction).

 -{{ 184_notes:2_electric_field_negative_point_s_direction.png?300 |s-direction drawn in}}+[{{ 184_notes:2_electric_field_negative_point_s_direction.png?300 |s-direction drawn in}}]

--Instead, let'pick a coordinate direction that falls along the same axis as the $\vec{r}_{-Q\rightarrow P}$.
-Since this is a coordinate direction that we're naming, let's call this the $\hat{s}$ direction.
-That means that $\vec{r}_{-Q\rightarrow P}$ points in the $\hat{s}$ direction, so $\hat{r}=\hat{s}$.
-Plugging this into our electric field equation gives: +Instead, we'll pick a coordinate direction that falls along the same axis as the separation vector, $\vec{r}_{-Q\rightarrow P}$.
-Since this is a coordinate direction that we're naming, let's call this the $\hat{s}$ direction.
-That means that $\vec{r}_{-Q\rightarrow P}$ points in the $\hat{s}$ direction, so $\hat{r}=\hat{s}$.
+-Instead, let'pick a coordinate direction that falls along the same axis as the rQP.
+Since this is a coordinate direction that we're naming, let's call this the ˆs direction.
+That means that rQP points in the ˆs direction, so ˆr=ˆs.
+Plugging this into our electric field equation gives: +Instead, we'll pick a coordinate direction that falls along the same axis as the separation vector, rQP.
+Since this is a coordinate direction that we're naming, let's call this the ˆs direction.
+That means that rQP points in the ˆs direction, so ˆr=ˆs.
 Plugging this into our electric field equation gives:

--Since the charge is negative, this means that the electric field points in the **opposite** direction of the $\vec{r}$.
+-Since the charge is negative, this means that the electric field points in the **opposite** direction of the r.
 To make this explicit, we could write this as:+Since the charge is negative, this means that the electric field points in the //opposite// direction of the separation vector.
 To make this more explicit, we could put the negative sign right next to our unit-vector:

 -

-This gives the magnitude of the electric field as $$\left|\vec{E}\right| = \frac{1}{4\pi\epsilon_0}\frac{Q}{R^2}$$ This gives the magnitude of the electric field as $$\left|\vec{E}\right| = \frac{1}{4\pi\epsilon_0}\frac{Q}{R^2}$$
+This gives the magnitude of the electric field as |E|=14πϵ0QR2 This gives the magnitude of the electric field as |E|=14πϵ0QR2

--with the direction is given by $-\hat{s}$, which is the opposite of the direction of $\vec{r}_{-Q \rightarrow P}$.
-The electric field at $P$ therefore points from $P$ to the point charge.
+-with the direction is given by $-\hat{s},whichistheoppositeofthedirectionof\vec{r}_{-Q \rightarrow P}.TheelectricfieldatPthereforepointsfromP$ to the point charge.
 You'll find this to be true for all negative charge - **the electric field points towards negative charges**.
-A diagram is shown below. +with the direction is given by $-\hat{s}$.
-The electric field at $P$ therefore points from $P$ to the point charge.
+A diagram is shown below. +with the direction is given by ˆs.
+The electric field at P therefore points from P to the point charge.
 You'll find this to be true for all negative charge - **the electric field points towards negative charges**.
 A diagram indicating the direction of the electric field is shown below.

 -{{ 184_notes:2_electric_field_negative_point_solution.png?150 |Charge Distribution Induced From Two Sides, Solution}}+[{{ 184_notes:2_electric_field_negative_point_solution.png?150 |Charge Distribution Induced From Two Sides, Solution}}]